 I find that many times we are so wrapped up in the overwhelming job of making our pecan farm operate that we forget what made us fall in love with this way of life in the first place.
-In order to be a farmer or a farmer’s wife you have to really love doing it.
+In order to be a farmer or a farmer’s wife, you have to really love doing it.
 I mean that’s one of the things I first noticed about my husband long ago.
-He loved farming and he really loved life in the country.
+He loved farming and he really loved living in the country.
 And you know what…he still does.

 The Road to the Pecan Farm